XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # Adding problems
 1. Create a folder in the "hhsoj/problems" and name it as the problem Id, it should contains only digits.

-2. Create a subfolder called "tests" and "arg.txt"
+2. Create some subfolders with different names(at least 1) and a text file "arg.txt". **For users below 18w51c, a subfolder called "tests" must be created**

 3. In the "arg.txt" input the following things: